genelet/molecule/README.md

 _molecule_ runs complex RESTful actions on related database tables and selective data fields in RDB like gRPC/GraphQL.
 The relationships between tables, which are usually described in JSON, include logic operators, data filters, action triggers and SQL foreign-key constraints etc.

 In _molecule_, a table and its associated actions build up an _atom_.
-Atoms and relationships between atoms build up a _molecule_.
+Atoms and relationships between them build up a _molecule_.

-While traditional REST acts on individual table, _molecule_ acts on whole database across all tables in it.
+While traditional REST acts on individual table, _molecule_ acts on whole database across all tables.

 This package has pre-defined 7 RESTful actions, with which we can run most database tasks with little or no coding.
 For example, think about a gRPC application.
 We can create a Postgres database representing data stream's protocol buffer, and a JSON config representing relationships between the tables (which are usually mapped to _protobuf messages_).
 With _molecule_, we can process gRPC's input and output calls at once.
 Beneath the surface, _molecule_ will handle detailed reads and writes on proper tables with given logic.